-1. Use mostly frozen fruit, and let it thaw for a few minutes (5-10) before before blending.
-If it’s rock hard, you’ll have to keep adding liquid to make it blend, and then it will end up being watery!
+1. Use mostly frozen fruit, and let it thaw for a few minutes (5-10) before blending.
+If it’s rock hard, you’ll have to keep adding liquid to make it blend.
+That could leave you with a watery smoothie.

-2. We never use ice in smoothies or smoothie bowls (unless the ice cubes are made out of juice, nut milk, or something other than water).
+2. We never use ice in smoothies or smoothie bowls.
+That is, unless the ice cubes are made out of juice, nut milk, or something other than water.
 Ice really dampens the flavor and you’ll never be able to get that perfectly smooth texture you see on Instagram!

 3. Don’t use too much liquid.
-Again, along the same lines as the last two tips, you don’t want the end result to be too watery – otherwise, the toppings will sink and it will be difficult to eat.
+Again, you don’t want the end result to be too watery.
+Otherwise, the toppings will sink and it will be difficult to eat.

 4. Bananas are a smoothie bowl’s best friend!
-Whether frozen or fresh, ripe bananas really help with that smooth texture you’re looking for.
+Whether frozen or fresh, ripe bananas really help with that smooth, creamy texture you’re looking for.

-5. You may have to go through more than one blend cycle to make sure all of the frozen fruit has been fully blended.
+5. You may have to go through more than one blend cycle to make sure all of the frozen fruit is fully blended.
 It’s better to spend a bit more time blending than to end up with chunks of frozen strawberry!